Nan Dieter-Conklin: Career

-After college Nan Dieter worked for the U.S. Coast and Geodetic Survey.
-She was hired by the Naval Research Laboratory when they acquired a radio telescope.
+After college Nan Dieter worked for the United States Coast and Geodetic Survey.
+She was hired by the United States Naval Research Laboratory when it acquired a radio telescope.
 She published radio astronomy research on solar flares beginning in 1952, and is credited as "the first US woman radio astronomer" based on that work (Ruby Payne-Scott, an Australian, is recognized as the first woman radio astronomer).
 During her graduate work in Massachusetts, she was on the staff of the Air Force Cambridge Research Laboratories at Hanscom Field.
 In 1965, having completed her doctorate, she joined the staff of the Radio Astronomy Laboratory at the University of California, Berkeley.

 Dieter-Conklin retired from Berkeley for health reasons in 1977, but continued to research and publish as she was able.
 Her last scholarly articles, all concerning the composition of interstellar clouds, were published in 2009, 2010, and 2014.
 She also published a memoir, Two Paths to Heaven's Gate, in 2006.

 She was interviewed and photographed along with Vera Rubin and Paris Pişmiş as women astronomers attending the American Astronomical Society conference in Arizona in 1963.
 In 1964 she won the first Patricia Kayes Glass Award, at the Air Force Science and Engineering Symposium held at Brooks Air Force Base in Texas.
 She gave an oral history interview at Berkeley in 1977, looking back on her education and career.

 Personal life

+Conklin's professional accomplishments stand out even more given her challenging personal circumstances.
+Stemming from an unstable family background, she found solace and security in the predictability of the physical sciences amidst the complexities of human relationships.
+In an era where women constituted only 3% of physicists and astronomers, facing both overt and covert discrimination, Conklin drew inspiration and resilience from role models like Helen Dodson and Cecilia Payne-Gaposchkin.

-Nan Dieter-Conklin was married to W. Peters Hepburn Jr. from 1950 to 1953, and to fellow scientist Carlisle L. Dieter.
-She had two daughters, born in 1951 (Amy Hepburn) and 1958 (Aleemna K Wraye).
-She was diagnosed with multiple sclerosis in 1960.
-She married her third husband, Garret Conklin, in 1968; she was widowed when he died in 2002.
-She died in Seattle in 2014, aged 88 years.
+Nan Dieter-Conklin was married to W. Peters Hepburn Jr. from 1950 to 1953, then to fellow scientist Carlisle L. Dieter.
+She had two daughters, born in 1951 (Amy Hepburn) and 1958 (Aleemna K. Wraye).
+However, she and Dieter did not last.
+Conklin was diagnosed with multiple sclerosis around 1960, and married her third husband, Garret Conklin in 1968.
+Recognizing the challenges her health posed for her research, she retired early from Berkeley in 1977.
+She was widowed in 2002, and she died in Seattle in 2014, aged 88 years.